 Projects include developing and operating tools to simulate device physics and quantum state evolution, designing software to operate and analyze semiconducting quantum devices, conducting cryogenic measurements of silicon spin qubit devices, working with a team of scientists to build a cutting-edge cryogenic test laboratory, and developing and performing free-space, fiber, and chip-scale quantum optics experiments.

-Internships for summer 2020 are full; internships are available throughout the rest of the year.
+Internships are available throughout the year.
 CQE students interested in an internship at HRL are encouraged to send an email to email@example.com after applying through the HRL Laboratories portal for CQE members to facilitate their application.
 Be sure to continue checking HRL’s Careers portal as more internships will be posted.

-Applied Materials, Inc., a corporate partner of the Chicago Quantum Exchange, is now accepting applications for a Quantum Computing and Materials Technology Intern for Summer 2020.
+Applied Materials, Inc., a corporate partner of the Chicago Quantum Exchange, is now accepting applications for a Quantum Computing and Materials Technology Intern for Fall 2020 and beyond.

 Applied Materials, Inc., is the leader in materials engineering solutions used to produce virtually every new chip and advanced display in the world.
 Applied’s expertise in modifying materials at atomic levels and on an industrial scale can help enable technology advancements across a broad range of applications.

 The intern will be responsible for kicking off Applied Materials’ technology exploration in the Quantum Computing and Si photonics domains, looking for specific segments and HVPs to target, making predictions about the market.
 The internship should result in an actionable plan for the Chief Technology Officer team to go-to-market.
-The internship will take place at Applied Technologies in Santa Clara, CA.
+The internship will take place virtually.

 Graduate students interested in applying should have a background in physics, computer science, or engineering with some experience in business.
-Interested candidates should apply on the Applied Materials career portal.
+Interested candidates should apply by contacting Nir_Yahav at amat dot com.

 Rigetti Computing is seeking an undergraduate or Master’s student interested in the development of cloud-deployed quantum computers.
 The intern will be embedded into a core technical teams: Hardware, Software, or Quantum Engineering.
 In collaboration with technical staff, the intern will complete a project in one of the following areas: microwave engineering, cryogenic systems, nanofabrication, superconductivity, machine learning, quantum error correction, quantum optics, quantum and classical processor architectures, digital and analog signal processing, and quantum operating system software development.